freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 So here are a few tips used by some of the news outlets that have seen the most success with SecureDrop.

-Make a High Profile Announcement
+Make a high profile announcement
 --------------------------------

 Anytime you launch a SecureDrop, you’ll want to write an accompanying news story